Soil conservation in Europe

 Introduction

 The state of the art of soil erosion research in Europe has recently been described in great detail in the book Soil Erosion in Europe .
-The present website is meant as an inventory and overview of the current state of soil conservátion in Europe.
+The present website is meant as an inventory and overview of the current state of soil erosion control in Europe.
 The intention is also to make existing information on soil erosion control practices readily available to farmers, farmer's organisations, policy makers and other interested parties in Europe.
 The site is a collection of links to erosion control efforts in individual European countries that can be found on the Internet.
 The site is far from complete.
 Many countries are still lacking.
 Additions to the links below are therefore very welcome.
 So, if you know of any initiatives or regulations to combat soil erosion in Europe, please let me know.
 The site only deals with soil erosion by rain, not by wind.
 It does not deal with other forms of soil degradation than erosion.

-Soil conservation in Europe has not generally received sufficient attention, until recently.
+Soil erosion control has not generally received sufficient attention in Europe, until recently.
 In most European countries, scientific interest in soil erosion arose in the 1970's.
 This was due to: (a) changes in agriculture (larger fields, more row crops, heavier machines), leading to an aggravation of erosion, and (b) a growing interest among earth scientists in the rate of operation, controlling factors and mechanisms of the so-called landscape forming processes, such as slope wash or hill wash.
 In some countries, concern for soil erosion is (much) older, like in Iceland, Poland, Bulgaria, Moldavia and Portugal.
 Today, there is sufficient knowledge in Europe to apply erosion control techniques and to experiment with the efficacy of those available.
 Not enough is done, however.
 Much of the failure to address the on- and off-farm impacts of soil erosion is a result nót of technical inadequacy, but of a failure to recognise the importance of socio-economic factors in influencing erosion (Soil Erosion in Europe, p.
 485).

 Erosion (by rain) is a natural process on sloping land.
 It is the detachment and downslope displacement of soil particles by raindrop impact (splash) and running water (overland flow).
 Under natural vegetation (e.g.forest) the rate of erosion is very low.
 The vegetation protects the soil.
 This is called 'normal erosion' or the 'geologic norm of erosion'.
 When the natural vegetation is removed, as in arable farming, the soil is exposed to rainfall and the rate of erosion may increase 100-1000 fold, compared to forest.
 This is called 'accelerated erosion' or 'soil erosion'.
 Thus, soil erosion is an (unintended and unwanted) consequence or side effect of agriculture.
 Most farmers nowadays are aware of this and are willing to take measures to counteract erosion, in their own interest and that of others.
 There are costs involved, however, and it may be necessary to induce farmers to take action.
 Incentives may be in the form of regulations or legislation, together with financial compensation (subsidies, tax reduction).
 The most recent study (on a European level), how to encourage farmers to adopt soil conservation practices is the SoCo-project.
 It was launched by the European Commission for the period 2007-2009.